 A number of other Totòisms have found their way into the language.
 "Siamo uomini o caporali?!" ("Are we men or corporals?") and the immortal, but untranslatable line (because it contains a grammatical error which contradicts the spirit of the sentence): "Signore si nasce ed io lo nacqui!"
 (Maybe something like, "Gentlemen are born, not made, and I is one!")
 He was also the author of a number of well-loved poems and songs in Neapolitan dialect, most memorable of which are A' livella (a poem about death as the great equalizer) and "Malafemmina," a love song.

-Like many comics, Totò did not
+Like many comics,

-through the pleasant little time-machine known as
+out, and now through the pleasant little time-machine

-television, we can all see why.
+known as television, we can all see why.

 One of my favorite Totò films is "47, Morto che parla" (47, Dead Man Talking).
 The title has to do with the smorfia, the tradition of interpreting dreams, of associating numbers with certain things in dreams and then playing those numbers in the lottery.
 The presumption is that someone on "the other side" is giving you a hot tip.
 Number 47 in the Smorfia is Dead Man Talking, so if you have a dream in which you are conversing with, say, one of your dearly departed, 47 is one number you should play.
 Unfortunately, you need at least three "hits" to have any chance of making real money.
-That's three friends in very high places—perhaps too much to ask in any one week.
+That's three friends in very high places, perhaps too much to ask in any one week.

 The film was made in 1950 and is a loose adaptation of a stage comedy of the same name by Roman playwright, Ettore Petrolini (1886-1936) with some of Moliere's The Miser thrown in.
 The whole plot revolves around getting a skinflint Baron, played by Totò, to reveal where he keeps a large stash of money.
 The conspirators figure that the best way to do this is to make Totò believe he is dead, have him wake up in the afterlife, and then get him to talk about what he did in life and where he hid things such as money.
 They drug him and cart him away to a Stygian landscape replete with fumaroles and other Dantean special effects; when he comes to his senses, those who were his friends in life are standing around in bed sheets and laurel wreaths, moaning and otherwise impersonating characters whom you might expect to meet in the doom and gloom antechamber of the hereafter.

-I won't spoil the rest of
+I won't spoil the

-the set for the scene where he wakes up: barren
+with the set for the scene where he wakes up: barren

 hillside, lots of rocks, smoke and steam.
-It turns
+It turns out

-area known as the Campi Flegrei.
+the Campi Flegrei.
+Indeed,

-Indeed, Petronius, in The Satyricon reminds us…
+Petronius, in The